-• Stage 1: If a student misses the deadline given on Class Charts they will receive -5 points and a lunch time detention within that department.
-Detention will be recorded on Class Charts for parents and students.

-- Stage 2: If a student does not attend the lunch time detention this is escalated to a whole school Curriculum Leaders Detention after school on a Tuesday for 1 hour. - Stage 3: If a student does not attend the Curriculum Leaders Detention this will be escalated to an after-school detention on a Friday evening for 2 hours.
+- Step 1: If a student misses the deadline given on Class Charts they will receive -5 points and a 15 min break/lunchtime detention within that department.
+Detention will be recorded on Class Charts for parents and students. - Step 2: If a student does not attend the 15 minute detention this is escalated to a 30min lunchtime detention within the curriculum area. - Step 3: If a student does not attend the 30 minute lunchtime detention this will be escalated to the Curriculum Leaders afterschool detention on a Tuesday afterschool for 1 hour. - Step 4: If a student does not attend the Curriculum Leaders afterschool detention this will be escalated to an after-school leadership detention on a Monday evening for 2 hours.